-The narrative of Ware no Tate has two divergent levels, two levels who’re equally characterized by what we could call a Japanese logic to some extent.
-The first level concerns the external narrative, the attacks of outsiders on the escort mission and the way the higher police hierarchy uses the escort, while the second level deals with the internal narrative, the interactions between those who escort and the escorted himself.
+The narrative of Ware no Tate has two divergent levels, two levels that are equally characterized by a certain logic.
+The first level concerns the external, i.e. the attacks of outsiders on the escort mission and the way the higher police hierarchy uses the escort, while the second level deals with the internal, i.e. the interactions between those who escort and the escorted himself.

-Looking at this first level of narrative and more specifically to the outsider attacks, we see the following: it’s only by way of having money problems, to which the money reward forms a solution, that the showing of emotionality – that every gruesome murder evidently brings with it – and acting upon this emotionality seems possible.
-This aspect, the aspect of money problems, which characterizes every person who tries to murder Kiyomaru, nevertheless dismisses the individual responsibility and desire somewhat in favour for underlining the ‘subjective’ necessity to act upon the money reward.
-In other words, it’s only because of having money problems that they act upon the ‘desire to revenge” of Takaoki Ninagawa.
+Focusing on the first level of the narrative and more specifically on the outsider attacks, we can discern the following: it’s only by having money problems, to which a money reward forms a solution, that the showing of emotionality – that every gruesome murder evidently brings with it – and acting upon this emotionality becomes possible.
+This aspect of money problems, an aspect that characterizes every person who tries to murder Kiyomaru, nevertheless dismisses the dimension of individual responsibility and desire in favour for underlining the ‘subjective’ necessity to act in light of the money reward.
+The narrative underlines, in other words, that it is only by having money problems that these subjects are compelled to act upon their so-called ‘desire of revenge”.

-This lack of effect is not caused by the way the different characters are progressively elaborated and how they are positioned in relation to the dilemma.
+The impotency of this dilemma is not caused by the way the different characters are progressively elaborated and how they are positioned in relation to the dilemma.
 This elaboration, how the narrative structurally deepens characters, is actually one of the strong points of the Ware no Tate.
-The distrust between different divisions (and even the distrust of some men to be working together with an ambitious women (note 1)) act as a catalyst for conversations, conversation who reveal each one of the police officer’s backstory and motivation.
-The fact that the dilemma as well as the narratively elaboration of characters that encircle it, fails to operate, has everything to do with the ineffectiveness of Kunihide Kiyomaru, the prime suspect.
+The distrust between different divisions – and even the distrust of various men in their female senior (Narra-note 1) – act as a catalyst for the various conversations, conversations revealing each police officer’s backstory and motivation.
+The reason that the dilemma as well as the narrative’s elaboration of those characters marked by the dilemma fails to operate has everything to do with the impotent presence of Kunihide Kiyomaru, the prime suspect.

-The prime suspect is very difficult to position as inherently bad/evil; even though it’s clear that something is off about him.
-The way the murder is introduced – the not-showing of the deed, the revelation of information concerning the murder, by way of conversations between the police officers, as well as his gestures and actions lack a demonizing impact for the viewer.
-In the end even the irrationality he displays vividly lacks any real impact.
-And because Kiyomaru fails to have an emotional impact on the viewer the narrative that’s structured around the above mentioned dilemma loses its tension and importance.
-The narrative doesn’t succeed in making the viewer care about the fact if Kiyomaru dies or not (note 2).
-As a result it’s difficult for the viewer to invest in the dilemma that the police officers face and as such the movie fails in its premise of being a thriller.
+For the spectator, the prime suspect is very difficult to position as inherently evil.
+The way the murder is introduced – i.e. the not-showing of the deed, the revelation of information about the murder through conversations between the police officers, as well as Kiyomaru’s gestures and actions all fail to have a demonizing impact.
+In the end, even the irrationality Kiyomaru displays lacks any real impact.
+As he fails to have an emotional impact on the spectator, the above mentioned dilemma that structures the narrative can not realize its potential of tension: we do not care about the fact the murderer dies or not (Narra-note 2).
+As it is very difficult to invest in the dilemma that the various police officers face, one has to conclude that the movie fails in its premise of being a thriller.

-If there’s something that’s exceptional about Ware no Tate it’s the way in which Takashi Miike staged the flawed script/narrative.
+If there’s something exceptional about Ware no Tate, it’s the way in which Takashi Miike stages the flawed narrative.
 In this sense the movie is a real showcase of Miike’s cinematographical prowess.
-With ease and smoothness Miike moves from short shots to longer static shots, longer moving shots and even some close ups.
-In some scenes, he fixates on the important aspects, characters, and follows them though the space; In action scenes he lets the camera crudely follow the central character, giving each action scene a sensible impression of chaos and urgency, empowering the action staged.
-Every scene acts as evidence of the talent Takashi Miike has and shows his firm grasp on the narrative and a clear vision he has in staging the narrative.
+With ease, Miike blends a variety of shots, e.g. snappy shots, longer static shots, longer moving shots, … etc, into a pleasing and smooth whole.
+When Miike stages action scenes, he lets an aspect of crudeness enter the cinematographical mix.
+By crudely follow the central character is such scenes, he succeeds to infuse a sense of chaos and urgency into the frame, thus empowering the action staged.
+Every scene serves as evidence of the directorial talent Takashi Miike has.
+One can easily sense that Miike has a firm grasp on the narrative and that he succeeds in realizing his cinematographic vision.

-The aspect that most clearly shows Miike’s prowess is his use of space i.e. the framed space as well as the implicated (not-framed) space.
-This is illustrated for example in scenes where interactions between characters are staged.
-In these scenes the gazes from the characters are quite often used to implicate the aspect of interest behind the camera.
-These interactions and the way they’re staged also have the benefit in quickly assigning each character its position in the narrative and introducing the relations between each police department.
-In fact, we have to say that every scene, by way of the coupling of the shots that give existence to those scenes, accounts for Miike’s awareness of the space in front and the space behind the camera.
-It’s because of this attention to space that Miike succeeds to communicate this awareness to the viewer, resulting in an ever present viewer’s consciousness of the implicated space and resulting a sensible implication of the narrative in the greater reality.
+The aspect that most clearly shows Miike’s prowess is the way he uses space i.e. the framed space as well as the implicated (not-framed) space.
+In scenes where speech-interactions are staged, the gazes from the characters are quite often used to imply the aspect of interest residing behind the camera.
+These interactions also have the benefit, due to the way these moments are staged, in quickly assigning each character its narrative position and making the relations between each police department explicit.
+As Miike is aware of the space in front and the space behind the camera, he is able to communicate this awareness to the viewer.
+As a result, the spectator is made conscious of the implicated space and is able to feel that this particular narrative takes places within a greater societal reality.

-Another way in which this consciousness of space is illustrated is in Miike’s placement of the characters in the scenes.
-The prime example is the hospital scene where a total of the eight characters are present.
-In this scene Miike succeeds masterly to make the viewer conscious of the spatial coordinates of the hospital room, so that the spectator, at every moment, remains conscious of the position of each of the characters.
-This masterful cinematography and placing of characters is of course featured throughout the entire movie and thus infuses the spectator with an ever present consciousness of the spatial coordinates and of the position of each character.
-In the end, Miike’s cinematography is the greatest quality of Ware no Tate.
+Another way in which this consciousness of space is sensible is in Miike’s placement of the characters within the scenes.
+The prime example of this consciousness concerns the hospital scene that features a total of the eight characters.
+In this scene Miike masterly succeeds to make the viewer conscious of the spatial coordinates of the hospital room, so that the spectator, at every moment, remains conscious of the position of each of the characters.
+This kind of consciousness of space is featured throughout the entire narrative and thus imbues the spectator with an ever present consciousness of the spatial coordinates of the narrative space.

 The drama Kyou Ha Kaisha Yasumimasu for that matter, stages the ideal image of how a women should function in a Japanese company.

-Note 2: People who’re able to demonize the suspect more spontaneous, will be more sensible for the dilemma that underpins the narrative.
+Narra-note 2: People who’re able to demonize the suspect more spontaneously will be more sensible for the dilemma that underpins the narrative.